 "Commercial Creep"—I Hate Commercials and You Should Too

-It's beginning to feel like "We interrupt this commercial to bring you the show.
+It almost feels like, "We interrupt this commercial to bring you the show."

 When I was writing movies of the week for television, I heard producers tell idealistic staff writers who were trying to protect their words and ideas, "Don't get too full of yourselves.
 Remember that your real job here is to write stuff that fills the time between commercials."